CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vds_portgroup_v2.rst

 Description
 -----------

-The vmware:vds_portgroup test is used to verify override port policies are disabled for vSphere distributed portgroups on the specified vSphere distributed switch.
+The vmware:vds_portgroup test is used to verify override port policies are disabled for vSphere distributed portgroups on the specified vSphere Distributed Switch.

+The vds_portgroup_object element is used by a vds_portgroup_test to define the name and connection string of the specific vSphere Distributed Switch, and the portgroup to be evaluated.

+The vds_portgroup_state element holds information regarding whether or not override port policies are disabled for the specified portgroup, on the specified vSphere Distributed Switch.

 Technical Details
 -----------------